 A month later in July 1942, her regiment of The 25th Rifles was totally disbanded and its banners were ceremoniously sunk into the Black Sea and its remaining personnel were reassigned to other units.

-In 1943 she was awarded The Gold Star Of The Hero Of The Soviet Union and was awarded the higher rank of Major but never returned to fight the Germans, instead she was employed, probably for the better, using her skills to train new recruits at a sniper school, this she did until the end of the war.
+She never returned to fight the Germans, but instead was employed, probably for the better, using her skills to train new recruits at a sniper school, this she did until the end of the war.

 Lyudmila Mikhailivna Pavlichenko.
 July 12th 1916 - October 27th 1974

-In 1976 a 334 foot Soviet Ministry of Fisheries vessel was named Pavlichenko in her honor.
-Also in the same year the USSR issued a postage stamp to commemorate her and her amazing achievements during World War Two.
+In 1976 a 334 foot long Soviet Ministry of Fisheries vessel was named Pavlichenko in her honor.
+Also in the same year the U.S.S.R issued a postage stamp to commemorate her and her amazing achievements during World War Two.

-This web page servers as a tribute to this very brave and remarkable individual.
+This web page serves as a tribute to this very brave and remarkable individual.